digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/contingent-claims-instrument.rst

 First, we create a coupon schedule, which depends on the coupon dates and a holiday calendar.
 This is then used to create the actual coupon claims.
 The redemption claim is also created.
-Finally, the the coupon claims and the redemption claim define the economic terms of the instrument.
+Finally, the coupon claims and the redemption claim define the economic terms of the instrument.

 How to Define the Redemption Claim
 ==================================